Warren Berger believes questions are more important than answers.

 He is the creator and editor of the website amorebeautifulquestion.com and author of the forthcoming book A More Beautiful Question (Bloomsbury Worldwide, March 2014)—both focusing on the power of inquiry to spark breakthrough ideas.

-He has interviewed and studied hundreds of the world’s leading innovators and creative thinkers in order to better understand how they ask fundamental questions, solve problems, and create new possibilities.
+An expert on design thinking and innovation, Berger has interviewed and studied hundreds of the world’s leading innovators, designers, and creative thinkers to analyze how they ask change-making questions, solve problems, and create new possibilities.

 Berger serves as an Adjunct Professor and host of the “Innovators” lecture program at the University of Colorado, and has been a guest lecturer at The University of Virginia, The University of Oregon, University of Texas, Syracuse University, New York’s School of Visual Arts, and Virginia Commonwealth University, where he gave the 2011 commencement address for graduating business students.

-In 2010 he co-founded a writers’ group in Westchester, New York, with 12 other book authors (recently named “2011 Best Writers Group” by Westchester Magazine).
+In 2010 Berger co-founded a writers’ group in Westchester, New York, with 12 other book authors (named “2011 Best Writers Group” by Westchester Magazine).
 The group is called The Marmaduke Writing Factory since the writing and event space is housed in the historic Marmaduke Forster mansion in Pleasantville, NY.